 Developer: Perun Creative

 Gamemode: Singleplayer / Coop

 The hobo game is starting out anywhere in an abondoned part of a city.
 You wake up between dumped cars and overgrown ruins and some industrial dumpster.
-The gameplay bases on minigames to search dumpsters, lockpick boxes and furniture and beg from people money.
+The gameplay bases on minigames to search dumpsters, to lockpick boxes and furniture and also to beg from people money.
 Unfortunately those mini games only pop up for very short time and are very hard in the beginning.
 If you miss out on the right timing you'll loose.
 Additionally you'll stink if you just tried to search a dumpster.
 You'll search ashtrays and public telephones for coins and talk to some npc's to gain their trust.
-By every action you'll gain slowly some ability, talking levels your speach skill, searching items in the trash levels your dumpster diving, crafting your crafting ability.
+By every action you'll gain slowly some ability for example raises your talking level by the your speach skill, searching items in the trash levels your dumpster diving, crafting items will improve your crafting ability.
 Then you'll get some quests and small missions after a while, that you can most of the time not even accomplish, because you need to get some abilities first to do so.